Cloud Atlas (film): Music

-The soundtrack was composed by director Tom Tykwer and his longtime collaborators, Reinhold Heil and Johnny Klimek.
-The trio worked together for years as Pale 3, composing music for several films directed by Tykwer, most notably Run Lola Run, The Princess and the Warrior, Perfume: The Story of a Murderer, and The International, and contributing music to the Wachowskis' The Matrix Revolutions.
-The music was recorded in Leipzig, Germany with the MDR Radio Symphony Orchestra and the Leipzig Radio Chorus.
-The music was orchestrated by Gene Pritsker and the closing credits contain the 6th movement of Pritsker's Cloud Atlas Symphony.

-The film contains approximately two hours of original music.
-WaterTower Music released the soundtrack album via digital download on 23 October 2012 and CD on 6 November 2012.
+Besides directing the film, Tykwer co-composed the score with his longtime collaborators, Reinhold Heil and Johnny Klimek.
+The trio worked together for years as Pale 3, composing music for several films directed by Tykwer, most notably Run Lola Run, The Princess and the Warrior, Perfume: The Story of a Murderer, and The International.
+The score was recorded in Leipzig, Germany with the MDR Leipzig Radio Symphony Orchestra and the Leipzig Radio Chorus, and Gene Pritsker orchestrated the score.
+WaterTower Music released the soundtrack album via digital download on 23 October 2012 and CD on 13 November 2012.

-Reception

-The Cloud Atlas soundtrack received critical acclaim.
-Film Music Magazine critic Daniel Schweiger described the soundtrack as "a singular piece of multi-themed astonishment ...
-Yet instead of defining one sound for every era, Klimek, Heil and Tykwer seamlessly merge their motifs across the ages to give Cloud Atlas its rhythms, blending orchestra, pulsating electronics, choruses and a soaring salute to John Adams in an astonishing, captivating score that eventually becomes all things for all personages".

-Daniel Schweiger selected the score as one of the best soundtracks of 2012, writing that "Cloud Atlas is an immense sum total of not only the human experience, but of mankind's capacity for musical self-realization itself, all as embodied in a theme for the ages."

-The film's soundtrack was nominated for the 2012 Golden Globe Award for Best Original Score, and for several awards by the International Film Music Critics Association, including Score of the Year.

 Release

 The film premiered at the 2012 Toronto International Film Festival, where it received a 10-minute standing ovation.

 It was released on 26 October 2012 in the United States.
 Warner Bros.
-Pictures distributed it in the United States, Canada and the United Kingdom, and Focus Features International handled sales for other territories.
-According to the Wachowskis, Summit Entertainment, who previously worked with Tykwer on Perfume: The Story of a Murderer, was originally going to distribute it internationally, but ultimately rejected it.
+Pictures distributed it in the North America & Canada as well as a few number of select foreign territories including the United Kingdom, France & Belgium with Focus Features handling international sales for other territories.
+According to the Wachowskis, Summit Entertainment, who previously worked with Tykwer on Perfume: The Story of a Murderer, was originally going to distribute it internationally, they even claimed DreamWorks Pictures held the rights for the novel until they turnaround the project prior to Warner Bros. taking over the rights to the novel in 2011 claiming that Steven Spielberg enjoyed the six narrative tales, but couldn't do the deal due to the film's expensive budget, but ultimately rejected it.

 It was released in cinemas in China on 31 January 2013 with 39 minutes of cuts, including removal of nudity, a sexual scene, and numerous conversations.